kasec/next-cookie-example/README.md

 # COOKIE EXAMPLE NEXTJS & EXPRESSJS

-> Authorization strategy with express and nextjs using a token a cookies.
+> Authorization strategy with express and nextjs using  **httpOnly** cookies in serverSideProps.

 To run next app use `yarn dev`
-To run API-REST use `node api.js`
+To run API-REST use `yarn api`

-I'm using a `pages/api` to create a cookie receiving a token from API-REST, but im lookin a way to send a cookie from API REST and get the value in page/view just in server side.
+In example repo are two ways, using a **auth** with `pages/api` and auth with remote API, Free to fork.